Indos in colonial history: Indo society

 Although Indos were legally European and could be found in all layers of society, with the continued arrival of white (totok) Dutch settlers and expatriates, their social status in colonial times increasingly depended on their efforts to blend into the white upper class.
-Within the legal class of Europeans therefore there was clear social and racial distinction between the ‘Totok’ (full blooded) and ‘Indo’ (mixed race) European or in other words the expatriate and native European.
-The other 2 common Dutch terms to make a social distinction are: 1) trekkers (English: sojourners) and 2) blijvers (English: stayers).
+Within the legal class of Europeans therefore there was clear social and racial distinction between the 'Totok' (full blooded) and 'Indo (mixed race) European or in other words the expatriate and native European.
+The other two common Dutch terms to make a social distinction are: 1) trekkers (English: sojourners) and 2) blijvers (English: stayers).
 The first term refers to the typical white expatriate colonial, while the second refers to the white colonial settler, but includes native Indo-Europeans.

 Indo languages

 There have been many Indo languages that developed throughout history.
-Wherever there was considerable inter mixing between Europeans and indigenous islanders distinctive creole languages evolved.
+Wherever there was considerable intermixing between Europeans and indigenous islanders, distinctive creole languages evolved.
 The most spoken creole was Pecok and the oldest one Portugis.
 But other variations such as Javindo also existed.
 Most languages have died out due to the loss of its function and loss of its speakers.
 The Pecok mix language reflects the ethnic origin of Indos.
 Typified as a mixed marriage language, the grammar of Pecok is based on the maternal Malay language and the lexicon on the paternal Dutch language.

 At the beginning of colonisation Indos were at least bi-lingual and as off the VOC era Indos have always been used as translators and interpreters of indigenous languages.
 Their first language was often Malay or a creole language.
 By the end of the 19th century a research project showed that 70% of (Indo)European children in their first year of elementary school still spoke little to no Dutch.

-To persuade his brother in law, the father of Conrad Théodoor van Deventer (who later became the leading spokesman of the 'Ethical Policy'), not to take the position of principal at the 'Koning Willem III' school in Batavia (the only school for secondary education in the Dutch East Indies), newspaper editor Conrad Busken Huet expressed the following popular opinion among the expatriate Dutch community in 1869: "...the Indies climate is fatally detrimental to the proper functioning of their [schoolchildren's] brains, even when born out of pure blooded European parents, you can see the liplap [abusive term for Indos] nature in their faces.
+To persuade his brother-in-law, the father of Conrad Théodoor van Deventer (who later became the leading spokesman of the 'Ethical Policy'), not to take the position of principal at the 'Koning Willem III' school in Batavia (the only school for secondary education in the Dutch East Indies), newspaper editor Conrad Busken Huet expressed the following popular opinion among the expatriate Dutch community in 1869: "...the Indies climate is fatally detrimental to the proper functioning of their [schoolchildren's] brains, even when born out of pure blooded European parents, you can see the liplap [abusive term for Indos] nature in their faces.
 Simplistic language forms like Malay seem to eliminate parts of their thinking capabilities, so that education [...] is futile. [...]
 Even the best among them will remain deficient and will end up to be no more than barely tolerable civil servants."

 In the next century of the colonial era creole languages were further discredited and Indos were expected to speak Dutch as their first language.
 To a degree the use of Malay and Pecok has persisted in private conversation and literature.
-Only through the post colonial work of Indo author Tjalie Robinson did the Pecok language regained its cultural status.
+Only through the post-colonial work of Indo author Tjalie Robinson did the Pecok language regained its cultural status.